Earthquakes, like many diseases, constitute blameless, random human suffering

 Is There Progress Away from Violence and Toward Peace?

-Steven Pinker, in his book The Better Angels of Our Nature: Why Violence Has Declined, argues that Earth is becoming more peaceful over time.
-He presents a great deal of statistical evidence to show that both war and crime have been declining as human civilization has progressed.20
+Professor Steven Pinker, in his book The Better Angels of Our Nature: Why Violence Has Declined, argues that Earth is becoming more peaceful over time.
+He presents a great deal of statistical evidence to show that both war and crime have been declining as human civilization has progressed.
+19

-- Pan-en-theism says that God (or G.O.D. in our case) is all-good and works toward perfecting everything.
+- Pan-en-theism says that God (C.C. or the Growing, Organizing, Direction in our case) is all-good and works toward perfecting everything.

-- Pantheism says that God (or G.O.D. in our case) is itself both good and bad, and already is in everything.
+- Pantheism says that God (C. C. or the G.O.D. in our case) is itself both good and bad, and already is in everything.

-Our Practice also says – Given our present state of knowledge, some of us (including the author of this Book) provisionally conclude that competition, and also violence, are part and parcel of Continuing Creation.
+Our Practice also says – Given our present state of knowledge, some of us (including your author, J.X.
+Mason,) provisionally conclude that competition, and also violence, are part and parcel of Continuing Creation.
 Other Followers of Our Way have the right to provisionally conclude that human efforts are clearly moving the Process of Continuing Creation away from violence and toward peace.
 In Process theology, these latter folks say that The Growing, Organizing, Direction is presently imperfect, but is moving toward a climax, an “Omega Point” of perfect peace.
-21
+20

 The phenomenon of blood lust can arise in an individual, and perhaps more often in a group when warriors are closely bonded.
 Blood lust is a frenzy of excited, excessive killing.
 It often happens when a band of brothers-at-war cohere to revenge the death of one of their own at the hand of the enemy.
 It has been portrayed in such motion pictures as Platoon and Braveheart.
 War crimes, such as the murder of civilians, can take place.